 \subsection{Surface flows}

-The simulations with $B_0=20\,$kG and 40\,kG have inflows toward the umbra along the full length of all elongated convective cells, with downflows at umbral boundaries.
-As this is not consistent with what is observed on the sun, we do not perform a more detailed discussion of the surface flows in these simulation runs.
-A comparison of the other runs with observations is done in Sect.~\ref{sec:conclusions}.
+The simulations with $B_0=20\,$kG and 40\,kG have inflows \mbox{directed} towards the umbra along the full length of all elongated convective cells, with downflows at umbral boundaries.
+Since this is clearly inconsistent with what is observed on the sun, we did not emark on a more detailed discussion of the surface flows in these runs.
+A comparison of the other runs with observations is given in Sect.~\ref{sec:conclusions}.

-The simulations with $B_0=80\,$kG and 160\,kG and low resolution (96/32\,km) have strong in- and down-flows in most umbral ends of penumbral filaments (filament heads), with out- and up-flows in the middle and outer parts of the filaments.
+Simulations with $B_0=80\,$kG and 160\,kG and low resolution (96/32\,km) have strong in- and downflows in most umbral ends of penumbral filaments (filament heads), with out- and upflows in the middle and outer parts of the filaments.
 Downflows were also observed between the filaments and at the outer ends.
-An example map of the radial flows (in- and out-flows) and vertical flows (up and down) is presented in Fig.~\ref{fig:vr_map}.
+An example map of the radial flows (in- and outflows) and vertical flows (up and down) is presented in Fig.~\ref{fig:vr_map}.

-In the umbra, the dominant contribution to the vertical flows, $v_\mathrm{z}$, is an overall oscillation, which at the time shown here is near a zero crossing, and hence not visible in the map.
-Our azimuthally averaged and temporally fitted values of $v_\mathrm{z}$ have these oscillations averaged out over time.
+In the umbra, the dominant contribution to the vertical flows, $v_\mathrm{z}$, is an overall oscillation, which at the time shown here is near a zero-crossing and, hence, it is not visible in the map.
+Our \mbox{azimuthally} averaged and temporally fitted values of $v_\mathrm{z}$ have these oscillations averaged out over time.
 This was verified in some simulations by subtracting the $\tau=1$ surface oscillations from the vertical velocities.
-Outside the umbra, the averages of the up-flow filling factor and separate averages over up- and down-flow speeds change quantitatively, but the radial distance of the minima and maxima is not affected.
+Outside the umbra, the averages of the upflow filling factor and separate averages over up- and downflow speeds change quantitatively, but the radial distance of the minima and maxima is not affected.
 Inside the umbra, these values are not usable because vertical oscillations are the dominant contributors to the velocity.

-The following discussion focuses on the common flow behaviour of the $B_0=160\,$kG simulations.
-We find that the simulation run with $B_0=80\,$kG is similar in many aspects, but the shorter penumbral filaments result in slower outflows.
+The following discussion focuses on the common flow \mbox{behaviour} of the $B_0=160\,$kG simulations.
+We find that the \mbox{simulation} run with $B_0=80\,$kG is similar in many aspects, but the shorter penumbral filaments result in slower outflows.